DimensionDataResearch/mcp2-dhcp-server/README.md

 ### Process

-1. Create a VM using VMWare Workstation or VMWare fusion (ensure it has 1 disk and 1 network adapter, with hardware versiom <= 10).
+1. Create a VM using VMWare Workstation or VMWare fusion (ensure it has 1 disk and 1 network adapter, with hardware version <= 10).
 2. Do not install an operating system (leave the disk completely empty).
 3. Close VMWare, and use [ovftool](https://my.vmware.com/web/vmware/details?downloadGroup=OVFTOOL400&productId=353) to convert the virtual machine to OVF format (`ovftool myserver.vmx ovf/myserver.ovf`).
 4. Upload the `.ovf`, `.vmdk`, and `.mf` files to CloudControl and import it as a client image (ensure that "Import without Guest OS Customization" is checked, see [here](https://docs.mcp-services.net/display/CCD/How+to+Import+an+OVF+Package+as+a+Client+Image) for details).